3pacc/NTT-PYBOT/README.md

 - **Demonstrate RAG Architecture**: Showcase how frameworks like LangChain and FAISS can be integrated to create a robust RAG architecture, which improves the chatbot's ability to retrieve relevant information and generate accurate responses.

 ### NTT-PYBOT-SCRATCH
+- **Transparency in NLP Processes**: To provide a clear, step-by-step breakdown of the processes involved in building a chatbot from scratch.
 - **Understand Framework Processes**: Develop the chatbot from scratch to provide a detailed understanding of the processes and pipelines involved in frameworks like LangChain and FAISS.
 - **Educate and Illustrate**: Serve as an educational tool that illustrates the underlying mechanisms of RAG architecture by breaking down complex processes into comprehensible steps.
 - **Custom Implementation**: Highlight the flexibility and depth of understanding that comes with building such a system from scratch, allowing for potential customization and optimization that may not be possible with pre-built frameworks.